The best 10 day Scotland itinerary

 Loch an Eilein

 Take a leisurely 3-mile walk around Loch an Eilein, where a 13th-century island castle adds a magical touch to the scenery.
-The path is flat and well-maintained, ideal for a relaxed morning stroll.
+The path is apartment and well-maintained, ideal for a relaxed morning stroll.
 During summer, you might spot ospreys fishing in the loch.

-Moving onward to Inverness
+Traveling onward to Inverness

 Travel time: The drive from the Cairngorms to Inverness takes approximately 1 hour on the A9.